 But will these firms be 50-baggers over the next decade or two?
 That's very unlikely, given their current size.
 Investing in young and rapidly growing companies with exciting technologies is a great way to give yourself the chance of snagging a true rocket stock.

 Finding tomorrow's rockets

-If I'm looking for aggressive growers, and I want to find them early, how should I start?
+If you’re looking for aggressive growers, and you want to find them early, how should you start?
 Thankfully, you don't have to go it alone.

-Our Rule Breakers newsletter is dedicated to finding and introducing companies like Intuitive Surgical
+Our Rule Breakers newsletter is dedicated to finding and introducing companies like Baidu

 Here's to big profits in your future!

 Baidu is a Motley Fool Rule Breakers recommendation.
 Amazon.com is a Motley Fool Stock Advisor selection.
 Home Depot, Microsoft, and Wal-Mart are Motley Fool Inside Value recommendations.
 PepsiCo is a Motley Fool Income Investor recommendation.
 Try any of our Foolish newsletter services free for 30 days.